rafaqz/DimensionalData.jl/docs/src/object_modification.md

 ## `reorder`

-[`reorder`](@ref) is like reverse but declaritive, rather than
+[`reorder`](@ref) is like reverse but declarative, rather than
-imperitive: we tell it how we want the object to be, not what to do.
+imperative: we tell it how we want the object to be, not what to do.

 ::::tabs